.NET MAUI

 https://rijsat.com/2022/07/25/getting-started-with-net-maui-cross-platform-application-development/

 In this article, we will learn and build a hybrid Blazor app, .NET MAUI Blazor App step by step.
-I will go through subsequent points in this write-up.
+I will go through the subsequent points in this write-up.

-• What is Hybrid Blazor App
+• What is a Hybrid Blazor App

 • What is .NET MAUI